Amezrial/ID_Script/README.md

-# FiveM ID Script
+# FiveM Player ID Script with key bind and Notification

 This repository contains a FiveM script developed by [Amezrial](https://github.com/Amezrial) for displaying player server IDs above their heads in Fivem.

 ## Description

 The ID Script enables servers to display player IDs above player heads when certain conditions are met.
-It is useful for moderators and administrators to easily identify players within the game environment. https://github.com/Amezrial/ID_Script
+It is useful for moderators and administrators to identify players within the game environment easily. https://github.com/Amezrial/ID_Script

 ## Features

 - Toggle display of player IDs using the Left Alt key.
-- ID Display: On (in green) and ID Display: Off (in red) will display when the keybind is initiated.
+- ID Display: On (in green) and ID Display: Off (in red) will display when the key bind is initiated.
 - Check permissions dynamically through Discord roles.
 - Lightweight and easy to integrate into existing FiveM servers.